blm849/simpleWebScrapers/README.md

 - LICENSE
 - README.md

-For more information, see the comments section of the Python program(s).
+For more information, see the comments section of the Python program(s)

-...